isomerpages/nyp-sirs/_digital-programmes/5p-improve-customer-engagement-with-digital-mindset.md

 customers tend to spend more money and be more loyal.</p>

 <p>This workshop is designed to equip individuals to generate ideas and opportunities to engage customers in the digital world.</p>

-<h4>Who Should Attend</h4>
-<p>This workshop is suitable for individuals involved in generating ideas and opportunities to engage customers in the digital world.</p>

 <h4>Outline</h4>
 <ul>